FedericoBraidi/ObsidianNotesVault/Second Year/First Semester/IoT and Smart Cities.md

 The size of information that can be transmitted is very small, only 72 bytes/h.

 The transmission is initiated by end devices which wake up, send data, wait for possible ACK or ERR messages and go to sleep.
+##### LoRa
+LoRa stands for LOngRAnge, it was developed in france in 2009.
+LoRa only implements the PHY layer, the MAC and higher layers are implemented by LoRaWAN.

+Supports from 24 to 80 channels of 125 KHz each.
+The network operator can decide how many to implement, but needs at least 3 (868.10,868.30,868.50) for join requests.
+The maximum payload is 230 bytes.